toextendmylimits/Meta_Coding/memorize_list.md

         2. there is no row space to go further but there is col space
         3. there is no col space to go further but there is row space
 23. [133.
 Clone Graph](https://leetcode.com/problems/clone-graph)
+24. [953.
+Verifying an Alien Dictionary](https://leetcode.com/problems/verifying-an-alien-dictionary) Should practice more to be more clear.